Locations:

 Can a retainer straighten my teeth?

-No, retainers don’t straighten teeth like braces do.
+No, retainers don’t straighten teeth.
+Braces or aligners do.
 Teeth retainers can’t apply the constant, steady force needed to move teeth into their correct positions.

-If you forgot to wear your retainer for a few weeks and your teeth have shifted, wearing it may help nudge your teeth back into their correct position.
+If you forgot to wear your retainer for a few weeks and your teeth have shifted, wearing it may nudge your teeth back.
 You’ll probably feel some discomfort as the retainer slowly pushes your teeth back into alignment.
-This usually only works for subtle, short-term changes.
+But this usually only works for small, short-term changes.

 Why does my removable retainer smell?

-Bacteria can grow on a retainer just like it can grow inside of your mouth.
+Bacteria can grow on a retainer just like they can grow inside your mouth.
 The bacteria that cause bad breath can also create a nasty smell on your retainer.
-That’s why cleaning your retainer every day is so important.
+That’s why cleaning your retainer daily is so important.
 If your retainer starts to smell, scrub it with soap, water and a soft toothbrush.
 Ask your dental provider if you can soak it in a special cleanser made for retainers.

 A note from Cleveland Clinic

-Braces gave you straight teeth, but a retainer makes them last.
-You put a lot of time, energy and money into achieving that perfect smile through braces.
+Braces give you straight teeth.
+But your retainer makes them last.
+A lot of time, energy and money go into the braces that help you achieve that perfect smile.
 You can keep it for years by following your dental provider’s recommendations for a teeth retainer.
-It’s an essential part of the teeth straightening process.
+Make using one part of your routine.

 Medically Reviewed